-Transition: How 2020 Is Shaping Our Views of Technology
+Transition: Shaping Our Views of Technology

 The word “transition” has multiple meanings.
 In the world of special education, typically we think of transition as the process in which children with disabilities change or move from childhood to adulthood.
 This process takes many years and involves medical, educational, legal and advocacy, employment, social and recreational, financial, and independent living issues.
-However, through the lens of the coronavirus pandemic of 2020, this word has greater implications.
+However, through the lens of the coronavirus pandemic, this word has greater implications.
 We are ALL in a state of transition right now.
 Though transitioning to what, we are not sure.

 For some of us, it feels like limbo, rather than moving forward.
 While we may feel “stuck” right now – restricted in our travel, possibly unable to attend inperson classes, confined to our homes – one area has remained unchanged, and that is that our children are still growing towards adulthood whether we are stuck or not!
 They are still growing, maturing, learning and changing before our eyes.

 As parents of children with disabilities, we rely on many individuals and services to support our children in learning, keeping them healthy and helping them reach their full potential.
 During the coronavirus epidemic, our systems have been disrupted.
 It has been challenging to “cope”, to “pivot”, to accept “fluid” as a daily reality.
 One thing remains unchanged, however, and maybe even has become clearer in the midst of crisis – and that is our interdependence.
 We need each other to survive.